ahacop/serialize_talk/slides.md

 # [fit] Fat
 # [fit] Models

+^ One technique for reducing the size of your models
+^ Why are fat models bad?
+They have so much code it's hard to reason ^ about the object, churn.
-^ tendancy to attract business logic associated with the model ^ Objects that are inherently responsible for persistence become the de facto owner of all business logic as well.
+^ ActiveRecord is great but because ARs models are responsible for persistence they become the de facto owner ^ of all business logic as well.

 ---